 Spaghetti Squash with Lentil Bolognese

-- a glass baking dish
+- a baking tray

 - a fork

-- a crockpot
+- a saucepan

 - 1 medium spaghetti squash